How do you explain competitive intelligence to others?

 Sources you might use

+Internal sources of competitive intelligence are a great place to start.
 You might use field intelligence from your sales team and customer relationship management (CRM) software.
 You might talk to customers to find out why they’re choosing particular competitors instead of you.

 If you work in a Software as a Service (SaaS) business, you’re in luck.
 Software companies tend to publish detailed changelogs and help documentation on their websites for anyone to read.
 This gives you objectively correct information about what your competitors are investing time and money into, as well as how their product is changing over time.